 It is super flavorful, and I use it often when I am doing batch cooking – it is easy to marinade a big batch of chicken so that you can cook it up and then keep it in the fridge.
 With pre-prepped ingredients waiting for you at home, it is super easy to throw together this lettuce wrap, a quick salad, or even on to a rice bowl.

-Pair this chicken with the carrot, apple and watermelon radish matchstick salad, and you have a dynamic duo of clean eating for days.
+Pair this chicken with the carrot, apple, and watermelon radish matchstick salad, and you have a dynamic duo of clean eating for days.
 Make quick work of this salad with a proper mandolin.
-I have tried more expensive mandolins but this one really is the best.
-If you use it a lot you might have to replace it as the blade dulls, my last one lasted for about 2 years.
+I have tried more expensive mandolins, but this one is the best.
+If you use it a lot you might have to replace it as the blade dulls, my last one lasted for about two years.

 - 3 chicken breasts (or use 1.5 lbs pork tenderloin, sliced thin)

 - Add all ingredients to a large freezer bag or a non reactive bowl.

 - Baking: preheat oven to 425 ℉, bake for about 20 minutes.
 Internal temp should be 165 ℉.